dtothefp/hypto-crypto/README.md

 - Use SVG sprite for crypto coin icons or inline them.
 - Add E2E tests with Selenium / Headless Chrome / BrowserStack.
 - Automate generation of docs with JSDoc or use something declarative like TypeScript.
+- In progress getting my `gh-pages` deploy for the static directory working.
 - Probably lots of other things I'm not thinking of right now.